Why is it necessary to maintain my corporate record book?

 Are Your Records Current?
 We realize that when running a company, corporate paperwork is often the last thing on your list.
 However, if a lawsuit hits the result could be devastating if you have let your paperwork slide.

-To address these concerns and to assist you, we have developed our Corporate Compliance Checkup where, for a low price of $399, we will conduct a review of your corporate record book to determine if:
+To address these concerns and to assist you, we have created our Minutes-Master program where, for a low price of $189, we will conduct a review of your corporate record book to determine if:

 - The integrity of your corporate shield is maintained by the proper follow through of corporate formalities:

 - Initial and Annual Board of Director meeting minutes